Deylab999MSKCC/e2g-benchmarking/README.md

 ## Step 3: Annotate variants

 The next step is to determine whether common variants overlap with enhancers from the E2G links.
-From here, the scores for each enhancer from the E2G modules are transferred to the individual variants.

 ## Step 4: Overlap E2G predictions with fine-mapped GWAS variants